-If your Service Desk does not yet measure all 44 KPIs, you can still benefit from benchmarking the KPIs for which you do have data.
-At a minimum, you'll want to benchmark six of the most important metrics, the ones we use in our Service Desk Scorecard (see page 27 below), or some similar substitutes.
-And for the KPIs that you haven't begun measuring, you can still use this report to establish performance goals based on the benchmarking data from other Service Desks (see Step 3).
+If your Service Desk does not measure all 44 KPIs, you can still benefit from benchmarking the KPIs for which you can get data.
+At a minimum, you'll want to benchmark six of the most important metrics, the ones we use in our Service Desk Scorecard (see page 28 below), or some similar substitutes.
+And for the KPIs that your Service Desk doesn't measure, you can still use this report to benchmark the levels at which your Service Desk ought to be performing.

-We have defined each KPI in the Detailed Benchmarking Data section below (starting at page 39).
+We have defined each KPI in the Detailed Benchmarking Data section below (starting at page 40).
 You can refer to these definitions as you collect your data to ensure an apples-to-apples benchmarking comparison in Step 2.

-You may also find it helpful to review your collected data with other key personnel who understand your Service Desk's operations.
+You may also find it helpful, if possible, to review the collected data with key personnel at your service provider who understand the Service Desk's operations.
 They can often provide context for the data and spot potential anomalies or inaccuracies.